Kitty123567890/AI-Running-Companion/README.md

 2) Start a run (realtime tracking)
 - Choose mode: Free Run or Destination Run.
-- Optional destination: enter a name or coordinates like `31.23,121.47`.
-If coordinates are provided, the app shows distance to destination.
+- Optional destination: enter a place name and click the new "搜索" button to search and set it, or enter coordinates like `31.23,121.47`.
+If a destination is set, the app auto‑plans a walking route and shows distance to destination.
-- A live map displays your route and current position.
-Click on the map to set the destination to the clicked coordinates.
+- A live map displays your current position (moving marker), recorded route (solid blue), and planned route (dashed green).
+You can also click the map to set the destination to the clicked coordinates.
 - Enter gender and age.
 - Click "Start" to begin.
-The app will track your position, instantaneous pace (min/km), average pace, distance, and time.
-Voice can announce metrics and remaining distance.
+The app will track your position, instantaneous pace (min:sec per km), average pace, distance, and time.
+In the UI, pace displays as Chinese “分秒/公里”.
+Voice announces metrics, distance to destination, and gives encouragement every completed kilometer.

 3) Chat with the coach
 - Type a message and press Enter or click "Send".